nextflow-io/crg-course-nov16/README.md

 ## Deploy a NF pipeline in the CRG cluster

 Nextflow supports different execution platforms.
-This means that your script can be executed in a single computer or a cluster of by simply providing a configuration file that specify what resource scheduler you want to use.
+This means that your script can be executed in a single computer, a cluster or a cloud by simply providing a configuration file that specify what computational platform you want to use.

 For the sake of this tutorial you will run the [RNA-Toy](https://github.com/nextflow-io/rnatoy) pipeline in the CRG cluster.